 End of Trip Facilities

 Gone are the days when “facilities” were just parking garages and conference rooms.
 End-of-trip facilities are tailored toward those who: take alternative modes of transportation to work (other than public transport and driving), might exercise during the day, require space to get ready before or after work, or even those who require a locker for equipment.
 These facilities include lockers, changing rooms, showers, cosmetic space (mirrors, hair dryers, hair straighteners), and bicycle parking.
+In the Midwest, a JLL survey found that in 4.2 percent of CRE renovations, landlords invested in bike storage.
 For those who want to do more on-site, these facilities are a place to switch between work and life.

 Interested in learning more about Fitspot?